Top 10 Best Songs from the Broadway Show Hamilton

 5 Non-Stop

 I have never liked rap.
 Until Hamilton introduced me to the world.
 I loved Non-stop the best.
 Why?
 Because it gave me a good feeling.
 A you-can-do-anything feeling.
-It has a perfect harmony and beautiful combined lyrics.
+It has perfect harmony and beautiful combined lyrics.
 This is the first time I learned how to rap.
 How I knew to understand it.
 So now I'm NON-STOP!

 Probably one of my favorite parts of the show.
 Every character gets a chance to shine here, the choreography was incredible as usual, and the song itself is incredibly catchy and amazing.

-Non-Stop is basically a perfect mini medley of the beginning of the musical, and it has so many quotable moments!
+Non-Stop is basically a perfect mini-medley of the beginning of the musical, and it has so many quotable moments!
 There's no better way to end Act One than with this flawless song.

 6 The Schuyler Sisters